miguelangelsantana/Bank-Product-Multi-Model-Classification/README.md

 ## Predicting Drivers of Subscriber Term Deposits

 * **Author**: Miguel Santana
-* **Student Pace**: Full Time
-* **Project Review Date/Time**: 10/14/2020, 12-12:45pm
+* **Review Date/Time**: 10/14/2020, 12-12:45pm
-* **Instructor name**: James Irving
-* **Blog post URL**: TBA

-The contents of this repository detail an analysis of client, campaign, social, economic and misc. features provided by a Portuguese bank.
-This analysis is detailed in hopes of making the work accessible and replicable.
+The contents of this repository detail an analysis of client, campaign, social, economic and additional features provided by a Portuguese bank with regard to customer term deposits.
+The analysis will provide insight into product performance through classification models and offer insight into driving factors for business development.
+Analysis, business recommendations, limitations and future work are provided below.

-### Business problem:
+## Business problem:

 A Portuguese financial institution provided data resulting from various direct telemarketing campaigns (Moro et al., 2014).
 The Portuguese bank looks to analyze the various client, campaign, social, economic and miscellaneous features to identify their significance as they relate to subscriber term deposits.